 SENIOR EXECUTIVE CONSULTANTS

-Qualified as a solicitor and with a Diploma in Applied Corporate Governance (Institute of Chartered Secretaries Australia) Beverley is available to clients to provide her extensive experience for investigations and she can also provide expert advice on procurement and corporate governance issues.
+Qualified as a solicitor and with a Diploma in Applied Corporate Governance, Beverley is an Associate of the Governance Institute of Australia (formerly the Institute of Chartered Secretaries Australia) and is available to clients to provide her extensive experience for investigations.
+Beverley can also provide expert advice on corporate management and governance issues.

 Jenni is able to offer a broad range of support to JBC clients drawing on her experience as the Chief Operating Officer for the Research Portfolio at Sydney University since 2009 and prior to that a diverse range of Senior Executive level positions in Canberra in a number of APS departments including agriculture, education and immigration.
 As COO at Sydney University she was responsible for handling a range of complex matters including planning and support for strategic and operational reviews, establishing effective governance arrangements, managing human resource issues, finance and communication strategies, and leading organisational change programs to improve service delivery to the research communities.
 Through her public sector career she developed a depth of expertise in policy development and strategic advice, operational and program planning and implementation, with a particular focus on regulatory environments.